jessicarush/javascript-notes/functions.md

 ## Return

-When a function is invoked it begins executing the first statement after `{` and ends when it hits the `}` that closes the function body.This causes the function to return control to the part of the program that invoked the function.
+When a function is invoked it begins executing the first statement after `{` and ends when it hits the `}` that closes the function body.
+This causes the function to return control to the part of the program that invoked the function.
 The `return` statement can be used to cause a function to return early.
 Any statements following `return` inside the function body will not be executed.

 A function always returns a value.
 If a value is not specified, the default value is `undefined`.
 If the function is called with the `new` prefix and the `return` value is not an object, then `this` is returned instead. **More investigation required on this**.